ISO 14001:2015 Clause 4 Context of the organization

 - Hazardous wastes are generated from primary production, laboratory operations, and cleaning processes.
 Waste inks and solvents are stored in a bulk container for off-site recycling.So|vent-based inks are ﬁltered on-site to produce a solvent waste stream which is recycled and a solid waste stream which is disposed of as hazardous waste.
 (Issue: Liquid and solid, hazardous and general waste)

 - Waste cooling waters from the printing lines are discharged to a foul sewer.
 The area’s drains are to be included in the second phase of the Navi Mumbai Area Treatment Scheme (NMATS) under the management of the MPCB EPD.
-They currently discharge directly to the harbor via a 1-kilometer undersea outfall pipe.
+They currently discharge directly to the harbour via a 1-kilometre undersea outfall pipe.
 (Issue: water discharges, the current level of marine pollution)

 - Volatile organic compound (VOC) emissions from the pre-mixing operations, printing, and (occasionally) binding activities are mostly vented to atmosphere through abatement ducting, fans and ﬁlters which have been retroﬁtted in the print shop area.
 Fugitive emissions include those from manual transfer of solvents and inks, ink mixing, adhesives, from the bindery emissions from the test laboratory and those from the ultrasonic cleaning plant.
 (Issue: Air emissions)

-- The site has received complaints from the public and other local businesses concerning both noise and odors.
-In the past six months, over eight complaints have been received from four different sources regarding noise, and approximately seven complaints have been made about strong odors from four different sources, two of which also complained about noise problems.
+- The site has received complaints from the public and other local businesses concerning both noise and odours.
+In the past six months, over eight complaints have been received from four different sources regarding noise, and approximately seven complaints have been made about strong odours from four different sources, two of which also complained about noise problems.
 (Issue: Interested Party complaints)

 - The site’s planning/land use permission contains limits on environmental noise emissions between the hours of 17.00 and 08.00, of 45 dB(A).
 The local Environmental Inspector has conducted noise monitoring and has recorded an exceedance of this limit on two out of 14 occasions during the regulated time period.
 The local government administration has, therefore, requested that the site implements environmental noise reduction measures where practical.
 Response to this request in ongoing.
 (Issue: Legal Compliance)